NVIDIA Co. (NASDAQ:NVDA) CEO Jen Hsun Huang Sells 120,000 Shares

 - On Wednesday, August 7th, Jen Hsun Huang sold 120,000 shares of NVIDIA stock.
 The shares were sold at an average price of $103.85, for a total value of $12,462,000.00.

-NVIDIA announced that its Board of Directors has initiated a stock repurchase plan on Wednesday, August 28th that allows the company to buyback $50.00 billion in shares.
-This buyback authorization allows the computer hardware maker to purchase up to 1.6% of its shares through open market purchases.
-Shares buyback plans are often an indication that the company’s board of directors believes its stock is undervalued.
+NVIDIA announced that its Board of Directors has initiated a stock buyback plan on Wednesday, August 28th that authorizes the company to repurchase $50.00 billion in outstanding shares.
+This repurchase authorization authorizes the computer hardware maker to repurchase up to 1.6% of its stock through open market purchases.
+Stock repurchase plans are usually a sign that the company’s leadership believes its shares are undervalued.

 NVIDIA Cuts Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, October 3rd.
-Stockholders of record on Thursday, September 12th will be given a dividend of $0.01 per share.
-This represents a $0.04 annualized dividend and a dividend yield of 0.04%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, October 3rd.
+Stockholders of record on Thursday, September 12th will be given a $0.01 dividend.
 The ex-dividend date of this dividend is Thursday, September 12th.
-NVIDIA’s dividend payout ratio is presently 2.34%.
+This represents a $0.04 annualized dividend and a dividend yield of 0.03%.
+NVIDIA’s dividend payout ratio is currently 2.34%.

-A number of research firms have weighed in on NVDA.
-Needham & Company LLC increased their target price on shares of NVIDIA from $120.00 to $145.00 and gave the company a “buy” rating in a research report on Thursday, August 29th.
-Raymond James increased their target price on shares of NVIDIA from $120.00 to $140.00 and gave the company a “strong-buy” rating in a research report on Thursday, August 29th.
-Susquehanna increased their price target on NVIDIA from $120.00 to $145.00 and gave the stock a “positive” rating in a report on Monday, June 10th.
-Sanford C. Bernstein increased their price target on NVIDIA from $130.00 to $155.00 and gave the stock an “outperform” rating in a report on Thursday, August 29th.
-Finally, Oppenheimer restated an “outperform” rating and set a $110.00 price target on shares of NVIDIA in a report on Thursday, May 23rd.
-Five research analysts have rated the stock with a hold rating, thirty-seven have assigned a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average target price of $142.10.
+A number of brokerages recently issued reports on NVDA.
+Argus raised their price objective on NVIDIA from $110.00 to $150.00 and gave the stock a “buy” rating in a research report on Tuesday, June 11th.
+Westpark Capital raised their price objective on NVIDIA from $127.50 to $165.00 and gave the stock a “buy” rating in a research report on Thursday, August 29th.
+Raymond James raised their price objective on NVIDIA from $120.00 to $140.00 and gave the stock a “strong-buy” rating in a research report on Thursday, August 29th.
+New Street Research raised NVIDIA from a “neutral” rating to a “buy” rating and set a $120.00 price objective for the company in a research report on Tuesday, August 6th.
+Finally, Cantor Fitzgerald reaffirmed an “overweight” rating and issued a $175.00 target price on shares of NVIDIA in a research report on Thursday, August 29th.
+Five analysts have rated the stock with a hold rating, thirty-seven have given a buy rating and one has given a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and an average target price of $142.10.

 NVIDIA Corporation provides graphics and compute and networking solutions in the United States, Taiwan, China, Hong Kong, and internationally.
 The Graphics segment offers GeForce GPUs for gaming and PCs, the GeForce NOW game streaming service and related infrastructure, and solutions for gaming platforms; Quadro/NVIDIA RTX GPUs for enterprise workstation graphics; virtual GPU or vGPU software for cloud-based visual and virtual computing; automotive platforms for infotainment systems; and Omniverse software for building and operating metaverse and 3D internet applications.